MasahiroAoki/MoonlightTechnologies-ProductInfo/AI-Lab/EvoSpikNet/REMAINING_FEATURES.en.md

 ---
 **Notes:**
 - **Regarding Phase 8 (Distributed Grid):** An attempt was made to implement this feature using Python's `multiprocessing` library, but it faced an unresolvable deadlock issue (permanent process halt).
 This was potentially due to the current execution environment.
 To avoid leaving unstable code in the project, the implementation of this feature was abandoned to prioritize project stability.
 The related code has been deleted.
-- **Regarding GraphAnnealingRule:** `GraphAnnealingRule` (multi-scale self-organization), proposed as part of the quantum-inspired features in Phase 3, was found to cause a difficult-to-debug low-level crash during the conversion between PyTorch sparse tensors and the `networkx` library.
-To ensure the overall stability of the project, this feature has been temporarily removed.
+- **Regarding GraphAnnealingRule:** `GraphAnnealingRule`, part of the Phase 3 quantum-inspired features, has been stably re-implemented.
+Previous numerical stability issues, which caused low-level crashes, were resolved by standardizing on `float64` precision and implementing a robust test suite.
 - **Regarding Spiking Transformer:** The initial Phase 5 implemented a standard (float-based) Transformer block due to the complexity of a pure spike-based implementation.
 Later, based on a detailed design proposal from the user, a full-fledged hybrid spiking language model (`SpikingEvoSpikeNetLM`) was newly implemented as **Phase SNN-LM**, utilizing `snnTorch`.

 ---